jibrilhaleemat/HR-Analysis/README.md

 ## Initial Observation

-When I first opened the dataset, it looked quite organized, but I didn’t assume it was clean.
-From what I’ve learned, most datasets usually have small issues that can affect analysis if not handled properly.
+When I first opened the dataset, it looked quite organized and well arranged, but I didn’t assume it was clean.
+From what I’ve learned, most datasets usually have small hidden issues that can affect analysis if not handled properly.

-After looking through it, I started to notice some inconsistencie
+After looking through it, I started to notice some inconsistencies like;

 ## Issues I Found

   .
-Some columns had blank or missing values
+Some columns had blank / missing values,
-	•	There were inconsistent formats, especially in date-related columns
+	•	There were inconsistent formats, especially in date-related columns and also in salary too,
-	•	Some text fields had extra spaces
+	•	Some text fields had extra spaces,
-	•	I also considered the possibility of duplicate records
+	•	I also considered the possibility of duplicate records.

 ## What I Did to Clean the Data

 ## 1. Handling Missing Values

 I used filters to check for blank cells in important columns.
-	•	Where it made sense, I filled in missing values
+	•	I filled in missing values,using fill up,
 	•	In some cases, I use the average of the column to fill in the blanks,especially for numerical data.i chose this method because it helps maintain balance in the dataset without removing useful information.

-## 2. Fixing Data Format
+## 2. Fixing Inconsistencies column

 I noticed some columns were not properly formatted.
 	•	I standardized the format to make the data consistent